 4. Venkateshwara Temple: Tirumala, Andhra Pradesh

-Mysterious Things: To lead a more spiritually fulfilling life, devotees donate their hairs to the deity to express their gratitude.
+- Mysterious Things: To lead a more spiritually fulfilling life, devotees donate their hair to the deity to express gratitude.

-Dedicated To: Lord Venkateshwara, and incarnation of Lord Vishnu.
+- Dedicated To: Lord Venkateshwara, an incarnation of Lord Vishnu.

 Note: Temple timings vary on Thursday and Friday.
 There is access to the temple via VIP entry of 300 INR (approx.).
 Physically challenged or handicapped people can attend special Darshan from 10:00 AM to 3:00 PM (approx.)